sanjumsanthosh/Learn_Pytest/Chapter 10/README.md

 * There are several **patch** methods within the mock package. here we will be using mock.patch.object
 * mock.patch.object() uses a context manager within a **with** block returns a mock obj that is cleaned up after the **with** block
 * with mock objects, we can set attribute values, return values for callable , and event look at how callables are called.

+### Mocking a class & methods

+* cards_db() is a context manager which returs a cards.cardsDB obj. and on the returning obj path is called.
+* as card_db is always needed we can create a fixture